On exhibit through November 22, 2014

 Most of us eat without giving a thought to the wealth of history and culture that shapes our dining habits as Americans.
 Our recipes, menus, and even our fast food options are directly affected by our country’s rich immigrant experience, the history of food preparation technology, and the ever-changing availability of key ingredients.

 Share a photo of your food-related accomplishments.
-You can bring a copy of your photo to the exhibit and place it on the wall, along with a description of your entry.
+You can bring a copy to the exhibit and place it on the wall along with a description or email it to email@example.com.

 Some ideas for photographs ...